hashicorp/terraform-cdk/website/docs/cdktf/examples.html.md

 [0.5: Convert and watch command demos](https://www.youtube.com/watch?v=4caW8WJM4h4&t=1s)
 [0.6: Snapshot testing](https://www.youtube.com/watch?v=9Is4QJT2664)

-Constributors interested in extending the `cdktf convert` command may be interested in the [convert deep dive](https://www.youtube.com/watch?v=rSn4-Ki5nho).
-This is not needed to use it.
+If you're interested in extending the `cdktf convert` command, you may be interested in the [convert deep dive](https://www.youtube.com/watch?v=rSn4-Ki5nho).
+You do not need to watch this video to use the `convert` command successfully.

 ## Pocket public codebase